Growing Peppers 101

 Peppers Like to Hold HandsWhen you are ready to put them out, space them about 12 -15" apart so when they are bigger their leaves touch each other or "hold hands".
 This will help prevent the fruit from getting sun scald.
 If you notice that the fruit is getting sun scald, you may want to put up some shade cloth (30% is enough) to cut down on the damage.

 Fertilizers - Choose the Best BlendWhen you are putting out your transplants, it is a good idea to give them a shot of a good organic fertilizer with a balanced amount of N-P-K. Don't give them too much nitrogen or you will get a lush plant with very few peppers.
 Good balanced fertilizers like EB Stone Tomato & Vegetable Food or Down to Earth All Purpose Mix.
 Once your plants are starting to produce fruit, you should side dress with more fertilizer.
 Since phosphorus is essential for fruit production, the fertilizer you use should have more phosphorus than nitrogen.
-Our Liquid Bloom is a good choice for a quick shot of phosphorus.
+A liquid phosphorus such as the Phos Fish is a good choice for a quick shot of phosphorus.

 How Much Water Do I Give Them?Peppers like even moisture and don't like to be soggy or dry.
 They like it just right!
 Well how do you achieve that?
 Your soil type will help guide you to how much and how often to water.
 If you have sandy soils, watering will need to be more frequent.
 Deep watering with drip irrigation is really the way to go.
 Mulch with a thick layer of straw or mulching film to help prevent drying out between waterings.
 If your soil dries out when plants are putting on flowers or growing fruit it can lead to flower drop or fruit aborting.